Your spouse or unmarried children under 21 may accompany you while you pursue a program of study, research, or teaching in the United States.

 Since only those who are legally allowed to work in the United States are eligible for Social Security benefits, an F-2 dependent may not apply for a Social Security number.
 However, you may obtain an Individual Tax Identification Number for your F-2 dependents if needed for tax-filing purposes.

-Global Services strongly encourages F-2 dependents to obtain health insurance.
+International Student and Scholar Services strongly encourages F-2 dependents to obtain health insurance.

 F-2 dependents may volunteer under certain circumstances.
 The employer must obey labor laws, which often prohibit work done without pay by non-students.